endlos99/finalgrom99/doc/MANUAL.md

 account.
 If no color is given, the default color is used.

 The name of the help text file must end in `.TXT`.
-The filename of the `.TXT` file must match the main filename of your image.
-For GROM and mixed images, this would be the `G` file, for ROM-only files this would be the `C` file or the actual filename for single-file images.
+The filename of the `.TXT` file must match the main filename of your image (see Filenames).

 ### Advanced Modes